How to Adopt a retired Military Dog?

 How much does it cost to adopt a retired military dog?

 There is a strong public interest in adopting retired military working dogs so prioritizing the thousands of applications each year comes down to finding a person that has been approved and is next in line for the approval process.
-The program is a first-come first-served basis and the suitable dog goes to the next party that has waited the longest after the application process.
+The program is a first-come-first-served basis and the suitable dog goes to the next party that has waited the longest after the application process.

-If you are going to be coming for service visit to meet a dog in the program and you can’t make the appointment, you need to make sure that you cancel the appointment as soon as possible to make room for another applicant.
+If you are going to be coming for a service visit to meet a dog in the program and can’t make the appointment, you need to make sure that you cancel the appointment as soon as possible to make room for another applicant.
 As this is a program with demand from thousands of participants across the United States is very important that you work to maintain appointments when required.

 Can I choose the sex and breed of a dog?

 On the application, you will be able to set your preferences in terms of gender, color, breed and more.
 It is no guarantee that the dogs and the program will match your ideal desires but it could be possible to match up retired military working dogs that meet some of your requirements.
 All retired military working dogs available for adoption have a stable temperament and are considered to be deserving of excellent homes.